VaishnaviRajure88/Basic-Banking-System/README.md

 ## Installation
 - Install XAMPP on your device.
-- Download this project, rename the main folder from `BasicBankingSystem-main` to `BankByShivam`
+- Download this project, rename the main folder from `BasicBankingSystem-main` to `vaishnaviprograms`
-- Now place the `BankByShivam` folder in your XAMPP-->htdocs folder
+- Now place the `vaishnaviprograms` folder in your XAMPP-->htdocs folder

 ................